When I first became a mom, I was completely overwhelmed.

 As parents, we do everything we can to provide a good, healthy environment for our kids.
 Sometimes though, even with our best efforts, our children can suffer from nutritional deficiencies.
 I’ve experienced this myself.
-I don’t blame myself or feel guilty, I just try to learn and do better.
+I don’t blame myself or feel guilty.
+I just try to learn and do better.
 I can’t be perfect, but for the sake of my children, I can keep an open mind and try to change some things in our diet to help my kids perform at their best.

-Many of the following signs are labeled as “genetic” or pre-determined but I believe that although we are born with certain tendencies, our nutrition throughout our lives can determine whether they will manifest themselves or not.
+Many of the following signs are labeled as “genetic” or pre-determined.
+But I believe that although we are born with certain tendencies, our nutrition throughout our lives can determine whether they will manifest themselves or not.

 10 Signs of Nutritional Deficiencies in Children

-Depression & anxiety all starts in the brain, and can be brought on by nutritional deficiencies.
+Depression and anxiety all starts in the brain, and can be brought on by nutritional deficiencies.
 Protein, for example, contains amino acids.
 Most protein from plants contain an incomplete number of amino acids.
 Protein from animal foods are more likely to contain all amino acids and they are more easily absorbed by the body.

 3. Delayed Speech

 Delayed speech can be related to a deficiency in B12.
 Children shouldn’t be supplemented with B12 unless first tested for a deficiency, but an increase of natural foods of B12 is a good alternative to supplementation.
-Foods high in B12 are organ meats, beef, chicken, fish, shellfish, pork, dairy, eggs.
+Foods high in B12 are organ meats, beef, chicken, fish, shellfish, pork, dairy, and eggs.
 There are no plant/grain sources of B12.

 4. Dry Skin/Hair

-Dry skin & hair can be related to a deficiency in fat soluble vitamins such as Vitamin A, D, E, & K2.
+Dry skin and hair can be related to a deficiency in fat soluble vitamins such as Vitamin A, D, E, and K2.
 My own daughter suffered from this as well.
 Her hair was dry and coarse no matter what we did.
 When I finally added some high quality fat-soluble vitamins to her diet, her hair became shiny and her skin became soft.
 I chose to supplement with Fermented Cod Liver oil.
 We purchase the cinnamon flavor and she takes a 1/2 tsp. a day without any fuss.
 You can find fermented cod liver oil here.

 5. Crowding of teeth

 Cavities are often thought to be from a result of too much sugar or candy in the diet.
-While this certainly doesn’t help, it’s not so much about the sugar the person is eating, and more about what the person is NOT eating.
+While this certainly doesn’t help, it’s not so much about the sugar the person is eating and more about what the person is NOT eating.
 Dr. Price found that those with cavities were mostly likely to be deficient in proper minerals, and also deficient in fat soluble vitamins needed to absorb and assimilate the minerals.
 Conversely, Dr. Price found that those who were not deficient had no cavities.

 All groups having a liberal supply of minerals particularly phosphorus, and a liberal supply of fat-soluble activators, had 100 per cent immunity to dental caries. – Dr. Weston A. Price